sanders41/meilisearch-python-sdk/docs/index.md

 If the code base you are working with uses asyncio, for example if you are using [FastAPI](https://fastapi.tiangolo.com/), chose the `AsyncClint` otherwise chose the `Client`.
-The functionality of the two clients is the same, the difference being the `AsyncClient` provides async methods and uses the `AsyncIndex`, which also provides async methods.
+The functionality of the two clients is the same, the difference being the `AsyncClient` provides async methods and uses the `AsyncIndex`, which also provides async methods, while the `Client` provides blocking methods and uses the `Index`, which also provides blocking methods.